 Make It Boring, Like the Real World

 The best formative assessment is complicated and boring.
 Make sure the tool you use looks like a bubble sheet or Scantron.
 Don’t include pictures or music or videos.
-After all, it is assessment and should in now way be fun, entertaining, engaging, or powerful.
+After all, it is assessment and should in no way be fun, entertaining, engaging, or powerful.

 Don’t Use It as Formative at All

 Save time by doing the formative assessment at the end of the unit and call it your summative assessment.
 After all, you aren’t going to change what you’re teaching regardless of the results.
-So finding out what the students already understand about the topic is a waste of precious time.
+So finding out what the students already know and understand about the topic is a waste of precious time.

 Don’t Use It to Modify Teaching

 Do not modify your lesson plans in any way based on the results of the formative assessment.
 It’s not the real test and so doesn’t carry any weight.

 Make Sure the Results Are Secret

 Keep the results of the formative assessment strictly to yourself; do NOT share it with the students.
 If they find out they already know some things about the topic, they won’t pay any attention to your great lessons.
 However, if all of the class does equally poorly on the assessment, be sure to tell them that and explain how hard you’ll have to work to get them to master the material “for THE test.”